Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the fiducial volume and continuum limit for the modes

-As a possible shortcoming of the use of rescalings of the fiducial volume to pass to the continuum limit in Fourier space, we note that, in addition to the introduction of a symplectic structure that varies effectively with the fiducial scale, one still has to deal with rescaling transformations of the physical volume in the system reached in the continuum, since these transformations have not been taken into account yet.
+As a possible shortcoming of the use of rescalings of the fiducial volume to pass to the continuum limit in Fourier space, we note that, in addition to the conceptual tension implied by the introduction of a symplectic structure that varies effectively with the fiducial scale, one still has to deal with rescaling transformations of the physical volume in the system reached in the continuum, since these transformations have not been taken into account yet.

-Finally, let us recall that the time-dependent masses maintain the same scaling behavior under changes in ${\cal V}_0$ in the corresponding classical version of our model and in the dressed metric approach to LQC (in the effective regime).
-Therefore, the linear scaling behavior that we have found in our continuum limit is valid as well for the classical and the dressed metric formulations, because the tensor and MS Hamiltonians in each of these counterparts of our system differ from the hybrid Hamiltonians only in the time-dependent masses [e.g., the classical Hamiltonians for the perturbations are given by Eqs. \eqref{hybrtensham} and \eqref{hybrMSham} with the replacements $\sin2{b}\rightarrow b^2$ and ${\bar U}_{MS}\rightarrow U_{MS}$], but this discrepancy does not alter the scaling properties.